mserajnik/arch-repo-create/README.md

 > A Docker image for creating Arch Linux package repositories

-This Docker image provides an easy way to create and manage Arch Linux package package repositories.
-It is based on the
-[official Arch Linux image][arch-linux-image] and builds packages using [`makepkg`][makepkg] before adding them to a repository via [`repo-add`][repo-add].
+This Docker image provides an easy way to create and manage Arch Linux package repositories.
+It is based on the [official Arch Linux image][arch-linux-image] and builds packages using [`makepkg`][makepkg] before adding them to a repository via [`repo-add`][repo-add].
 Dependencies are installed with [pikaur][pikaur] and can therefore also come from the AUR.
 Both the packages and the repository can optionally be signed by providing a GPG key.

 The primary use case are CI/CD platforms that don't have an Arch Linux environment available by default.
 See [my personal repository][repo-example]